Anodising

 The advantages of anodising

 Anodising is not only visually appealing, but also provides effective protection against abrasion and corrosion.
 The anodised layer also provides improved sliding properties and offers high heat resistance and good electrical insulation.
-These properties make anodised aluminium ideal for a wide range of applications in various industries.
+These versatile properties make anodized aluminium ideal for a wide range of applications in various industries.

 Technical coatings